 How to Change Habits and Meet Your Goals

-But it’s not too late to set realistic goals and embrace behavior changes you’ve been wishing to see in yourself, according to Dr. Jennifer E. Cruz, a clinical psychologist at NewYork-Presbyterian/Columbia University Irving Medical Center.
-Health Matters recently spoke to Dr. Cruz about fresh starts, the benefits of small goals, and the key to making progress.
+But with the right approach, it’s possible to set realistic goals and embrace behavior changes you’ve been wishing to see in yourself, according to Dr. Heidi Bender, a clinical neuropsychologist with NewYork-Presbyterian and Weill Cornell Medicine.

-“One of the things we always say is that goals should be SMART: Specific, Measurable, Achievable, Relevant, and Time-bound,” says Dr. Cruz.
-“Most people end up putting goals that are way too big on themselves.”
+“New Year’s resolutions should be SMART: Specific, Measurable, Achievable, Relevant, and Time-bound,” says Dr. Bender.
+“Most people end up choosing goals that are much too all-or-nothing.”

 Specific

-“It’s important to think about what specifically you want to change,” says Dr. Cruz.
-Goals should be focused, clear, and well-defined with an action plan, according to a paper published in the American Journal of Lifestyle Medicine.
-If your goal is a broader, longterm one, then your plan would consist of short-term goals, with detailed steps.
+“It’s important to think about what specifically you want to change,” says Dr. Bender.
+Goals should be focused, clear, and well-defined with an action plan.
+If your goal is a broader long-term one, then your plan would consist of short-term goals, with detailed steps.

 Measurable

 Define your goals in a way that allows you to measure success.
 For example, if you want to exercise more, choose how many days in the week you want to work out, and for how long.
-For example, if you commit to taking a 30-minute walk three times a week for the next month, that is a measurable goal that you will clearly “know whether you accomplished it or not,” says Dr. Cruz.
+If you commit to taking a 30-minute walk three times a week for the next month, that is a measurable goal that you will clearly know whether you’ve accomplished or not.

 Achievable

-Dr. Cruz advises to “start small, which lets you have the opportunity to test things out and get a sense on whether the plan is working for you.
-You should be able to carry out the goals.”
+Dr. Bender advises starting small, which allows you to test things out and get a sense of whether the plan is working for you.
 Action plans can help you understand if and how your goals can be achieved and can be modified to help you attain them.

 Relevant